What Is a Long-Term Incentive Plan?

 The deferred compensation is usually invested, allowing it to potentially grow over time, and is distributed according to the plan's schedule and conditions, providing a source of income later in the employee’s career or during retirement.
 This arrangement not only offers tax deferral benefits but also serves as a valuable tool for long-term financial planning and employee retention.

 Identifying Key Performance Indicators (KPIs): Selecting the right KPIs is crucial.
 These should be closely linked to the company's long-term strategic goals.
-Common KPIs include metrics like total shareholder return, earnings per share, revenue growth, or specific operational targets.
+Common KPIs include metrics like total shareholder return, earnings per share, revenue growth, or specific operational or performance targets.
 The chosen KPIs should be challenging yet achievable, ensuring they effectively drive performance without encouraging undue risk-taking.

 Choosing the Right Incentive Mix: An effective LTIP usually includes a mix of equity-based incentives such as stock options, restricted stock units (RSUs), performance share units (PSUs), and sometimes cash-based incentives.
 The mix should reflect the company's culture, the industry norms, and the specific motivations of the recipients.
 For example, startups might rely more heavily on stock options, while established corporations might use a combination of RSUs and PSUs.